wvwwvwwv/scalable-concurrent-containers/README.md

 // `ptr` can be tagged.
 ptr.set_tag(Tag::First);

-// The result of CAS is a handle to the instance that `atomic_arc` previously owned. let prev: Arc<usize> = atomic_arc.compare_exchange(
+// The return value of CAS is a handle to the instance that `atomic_arc` previously owned. let prev: Arc<usize> = atomic_arc.compare_exchange(
     ptr,
     (Some(Arc::new(18)), Tag::Second),